rasoulmesghali/network_automation/README.md

 # Network Automation
 ## Overview

-This repository contains the python codes for network configuration automation or mpls l3vpn using netconf and netmiko.
+This repository contains the python codes for network configuration automation for simple mpls l3vpn using netconf and netmiko.
 FastAPI is the web framework is used to handle all APIs.

 ```